 Employment Outlook and Salary Information

-In 2015, the U.S. Bureau of Labor Statistics (BLS) reported an annual average salary of $33,600 for animal trainers.
-At that time, organizations in the management, scientific and technical consulting services industry paid animal trainers the most, with an average annual wage of $139,950.
-From 2014-2024, the BLS projected faster-than-average job growth of 11% for animal trainers.
+In 2018, the U.S. Bureau of Labor Statistics (BLS) reported an annual average salary of $35,260 for animal trainers.
+At that time, the local government industry paid animal trainers the most, with an average annual wage of $48,730.
+From 2018-2028, the BLS projected much faster-than-average job growth of 13% for animal trainers.

 In order to work as a marine animal trainer, it is important to have a strong understanding of marine biology and the ocean environment as a whole.
 Aspiring trainers can get the education they need by completing a bachelor's degree.
 Maintaining physical fitness is also essential for this career.